antihax/BitWiseFramework/docs/Classes/class_bit_stream_writer.md

 )
 ```

+**Parameters**:

-Write a value to the RPC stream, aligns to next int and writes the value.
+  * **value** The integer value to write to the bitstream.

+**Return**: True if the write was successful, false otherwise.

 **Note**: Aligned writes should not be used unless needed such as deep serialization however no compression takes place with these style of writes.
 Use sparingly.
+Writes an integer value to the bitstream, aligning the bitstream first.

 ### function WriteAligned